Algebraic Presentation of $4$-Dimensional $2$-Handlebodies and $3$-Dimensional Cobordisms: Preliminaries

 \end{definition}

-In Penrose graphical notation, braidings are represented as crossings, and their naturality translates to the invariance of these planar diagrams under the moves shown in Table~\ref{table-braided/fig}, where $F$ denotes any morphism, including braidings themselves (these moves correspond to isotopies of embedded versions of these graphs in \dmnsnl{3} space).
-In the following, since all objects will be tensor powers of a single object $H \in \calC$, we will adopt the following short notations:
+In Penrose graphical notation, braidings are represented as crossings, so that diagrams can be understood as representing graphs embedded in \dmnsnl{3} space.
+Naturality of braidings translates to moves of planar diagrams which correspond to the isotopies of these graphs in \dmnsnl{3} space shown in Table~\ref{table-braided/fig}, where $F$ denotes any morphism, including braidings themselves.

+As we mentioned above, we will restrict our attention to \textit{PROBs} (short for \textit{braided PROs}).
+For a PROB $\calC$, whose objects are all tensor powers of a generating object $H \in \calC$, we will adopt the following short notations:

 \FloatBarrier